Michin0suke/react-setup/README.md

 ```

 4. If it works properly, Chrome will open automatically and display as "Congratulations"

+You can launch webpack-dev-server with run `npm start` anytime.

 ## LISENCE
 Copyright (c) 2019 Michinosuke